alisenadanishwer/Retail-Store-Management-System-Database/README.md

 # Retail-Store-Management-System-Database
-Hey dear, I have added all the backend and frontend codes for retail store management system.
+Hey there, I have added all the backend and frontend codes for retail store management system.